edawson/rkmh2/README.md

 ./rkmh2 filter -r data/zika.refs.fa -f data/z1.fq -m 10 -s 4000 > matches.fq
 ```

-The output of `rkmh2 filter` is again a FASTQf file, so if you wanted to filter the prefiltered matches.fq file to use a more stringent minimum of
+The output of `rkmh2 filter` is again a FASTQ file, so if you wanted to filter the prefiltered matches.fq file to use a more stringent minimum of
 15 matches you could:
 ```
 ./rkmh2 filter -r data/zika.refs.fa -f matches.fq -m 15 -s 4000 > strict_matches.fq